wangxiaoyunNV/CugraphRW/README.md

 python RW_cugraph_benchmark.py

-5 you will get a bunch of .csv files
+5 you will get a bunch of .csv files.